 Arctic Council assessments and recommendations are the result of analysis and efforts undertaken by the Working Groups.
 Decisions of the Arctic Council are taken by consensus among the eight Arctic Council States, with full consultation and involvement of the Permanent Participants.

 The Chairmanship of the Arctic Council rotates every two years among the Arctic States.
-The first country to chair the Arctic Council was Canada (1996-1998), followed by the United States, Finland, Iceland, Russia, Norway, Denmark and Sweden.
-The second cycle of Chairmanships began in 2013, as Canada assumed the Chairmanship for the second time.
-On 24 April 2015, the second Canadian Chairmanship concluded, and the second Chairmanship of the United States (2015-2017) began.
-The next country to assume the Chairmanship will be Finland (2017-2019).
+The first country to chair the Arctic Council was Canada (1996-1998), followed by the United States, Finland, Iceland, Russia, Norway, the Kingdom of Denmark, and Sweden.
+The second cycle of Chairmanships began in 2013.
+On 11 May 2017, the second United States Chairmanship concluded, and the second Chairmanship of Finland (2017-2019) began.
+The next country to assume the Chairmanship will be Iceland (2019-2021).

 What doesn’t it do?